shubhamjain-24/shipUp/README.md

 #Install root-level dependencies

 # Deployment
-I have deployed the app on github pages
+I have deployed the app on vercel